Minimum-CD/cd-manifesto/content/MinimumCD/Deterministic/_index.md

 ## Definition

-When all of our rules have been automated then the pipeline becomes the sole arbiter of "releasable".
-The pipline has verified that the change functions as expected, passes security checks, and meets our compliance requirements.
+When all of our acceptance rules have been automated then the pipeline becomes the sole arbiter of "releasable".
+The pipeline has verified that the change functions as expected, passes our security checks, performs as expected, and meets our compliance requirements.
+At this point, the speed of delivery is only limited by our ability to communicate with the target environment.

 ## Recommended practices